 Figure 7.
-Solar Energy Resource Map.
-Outlined areas show preferred sites; solar energy facilities in excess of 150 KW of capacity shall be restricted to these sites and to building rooftops and other locations specifically identified in this section as preferred areas for solar energy development; other sites are considered unsuitable for solar energy development in excess of 150 KW of capacity.
+Solar Energy Resource Potential Map.
+Solar energy facilities in excess of 150 KW of capacity shall be restricted to preferred sites and to building rooftops and other locations specifically identified in this section as preferred areas for solar energy development; other sites are considered unsuitable for solar energy development in excess of 150 KW of capacity.
 All facility siting is subject to the specific Siting Guidelines set forth in this section of the Town Plan.
-27